University of Cambridge Sports Centre

-The University of Cambridge Sports Centre is the University of Cambridge's main sporting facility.
+The University of Cambridge Sports Centre is the Cambridge's main sporting facility.
+It is managed by Nick Brooking.

 History

 The University of Cambridge Sports Centre opened in West Cambridge in August 2013.
 The Physical Education Department moved its offices from Fenner's in Gresham Road to the new Centre.
 It was considered by many to be a long-overdue addition to the University.

 Facilities

 The Sports Centre has a 37m x 34m Sports Hall with line markings for basketball, korfball, volleyball, five-a-side football, badminton, and netball.
 It also has tiered seating for up to 400 spectators.

-The Fitness, Strength and Conditioning Suite is made up of a Fitness Suite, containing cardiovascular machines such as treadmills, ski ergs, and Jacobs Ladders, and a Strength and Conditioning Room, with eight Olympic lifting platforms and a two-lane plyometric track.
+The Fitness, Strength and Conditioning Suite is made up of a Fitness Suite, containing cardiovascular machines such as treadmills, ski ergs, Jacobs Ladders, and a Strength and Conditioning Room, with eight Olympic lifting platforms and a two-lane plyometric track.

 There is a multi-purpose room for floor-based sports and classes such as fencing, martial arts, yoga, and Zumba, and there are Eton and Rugby fives courts.

 There are also five glass-backed squash courts and a team-training area used by many university sports clubs.